 The Government of Canada’s calculator shows you both your total payment and a payment schedule.
 In addition, it shows you the true value of any pre-payments you make towards paying off your mortgage.

-If you want to see what your payments mean as far as amortization, we like the calculator by ratehub.
+If you want to see what your payments mean as far as amortization, we like this calculator by Ratehub.
 It allows you to plug in different options for down payments and amortizations, as well as fixed versus variable interest rates.

 It can be hard to stomach the amount of interest you pay on your mortgage over the years, in actual numbers.
-The CCHwebsites calculator shows you how much interest you pay over the life of your mortgage, and the principal balances.
-It will, like the Government of Canada’s calculator, also show you the impact that pre-payments have on the interest and principal balance of your mortgage.
+This mortgage calculator shows you how much interest you’ll pay over the life of your mortgage and the principal balances.
+It will also show you the impact that pre-payments have on the interest and principal balance of your mortgage.

 That said, for each and every one of us, it’s helpful to understand what the numbers mean.
 Using financial planning and retirement calculators allows you to play around with the numbers.
 And it can be eye-opening to see how a small shift can have a huge impact.
-Knowledge is power.
+After all, knowledge is power.